Cosmic Himalayas in CROCODILE : Probing the Extreme Quasar Overdensities by Count-in-Cells analysis and Nearest Neighbor

-The best-fit AGND parameters of the observed AGN occupation fraction are $\alpha = 2.2467$, $\kappa = -0.1999$, and $\xi = 12.8270$, shown as the green long-dashed line in Figure~\ref{fig:AGN_frequency}.
+The best-fit AGND parameters of the observed AGN occupation fraction are $\alpha = 2.25 \pm 0.069$, $\kappa = -0.2 \pm 0.10$, and $\xi = 12.83 \pm 0.069$, shown as the green long-dashed line in Figure~\ref{fig:AGN_frequency}.
 The subsequent CIC analysis is performed on this downsampled halo sample, employing the randomly selected cell placement scheme $(N_{\rm cell} = 10^9)$ described in Sec. \ref{sec:CIC}.

 Figure~\ref{fig:count-in-cells_haloes} presents the resulting CIC distributions for reduced haloes in the \textit{Uchuu} simulation.
-As in our {\it CROCODILE} analysis, the Gaussian fit fails to reproduce the asymmetric and heavy-tailed shapes of the simulated distributions, whereas the AGND fit provides an excellent description across the full range of counts.
+As with our \textit{CROCODILE} analysis, the fitting is performed using the non-linear least-square algorithm implemented in \texttt{scipy.optimize.curve\_fit} \citep{2020SciPy-NMeth}.
+Consistent with the results from our {\it CROCODILE} analysis, the Gaussian fit fails to reproduce the asymmetric and heavy-tailed shapes of the simulated distributions, whereas the AGND fit provides an excellent description across the full range of counts.
 This effect reproduces the unrealistically high-$N$ regime $(\delta_{\rm halo}^{\rm max} \sim 24 \sim 16.6 \sigma_{\rm Gauss})$ under the Gaussian assumption.
 The corresponding best-fit parameters are listed in Table~\ref{tab:Uchuu_fitting_parameters}.